tomm/agon-cpu-emulator/README.md

 # Agon CPU Emulator

-An emulator of the Agon Light CPU (eZ80) and CPU-controlled peripherals, with host filesystem integration.
+An emulator of the Agon Light CPU (eZ80F92) and CPU-controlled peripherals, with host filesystem integration.

 For a complete Agon Light emulator, including the VDP (ESP32) side of the system, see [Agon Light Emulator](https://github.com/astralaster/agon-light-emulator), which uses this crate combined with a graphical (SDL) Agon VDP emulator.

-This Agon CPU Emulator can be used stand-alone, as a terminal-mode emulation of Agon Light:
+This Agon CPU Emulator can be used stand-alone, as a text-only emulation of Agon Light:

 ```